Polio awareness logo to be placed on all govt ads

 Recently, the Permanent Mission of the UAE to the United Nations (UN) Office in Geneva hosted an invitation-only event centered on polio eradication at the WHO Headquarters in Geneva.
 It also sensitized other donours regarding this challenge and asked them to support these countries in eradicating this disease.

-An exhibition focused on polio throughout the week including “Everyday Heroes”, a photo series by Pakistani photographer Mobeen Ansari, featuring profiles of many of the healthcare workers behind Pakistan’s polio programme.
-Ansari’s project was supported by the Bill & Melinda Gates Foundation.

 The exhibition included a short film and photos profiling the work of the Emirates Polio Programme and the programme has delivered 417 million polio drops to children under five years old hitherto.
-WHO has developed Polio Endgame Strategy 2019-2023.
+WHO has developed Polio Endgame Strategy 2019-2023 aimed at realising a world free of all polio viruses on a permanent basis.

 ISLAMABAD: Amid recent upsurge of polio cases in Pakistan, the government is going to initiate a media campaign by introducing ‘polio awareness logo’ on all the government advertisements for educating the masses to vaccinate their children against this crippling disease.
 This would be a full-fledged campaign, to eradicate this disease from the country.